-- You believe that the Index will decrease from the Starting Value to the Ending Value or that it will not increase sufficiently over the term of the notes to provide you with your desired return. - You seek 100% principal repayment or preservation of capital. - You seek interest payments or other current income on your investment. - You want to receive the rights and benefits of owning the commodities or futures contracts included in, or tracked by, the Index. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes, to take our credit risk, as issuer of the notes, or to take BAC's credit risk, as guarantor of the notes.
+- You believe that the Index will decrease from the Starting Value to an Ending Value that is below the Threshold Value or that it will not increase sufficiently over the term of the notes to provide you with your desired return. - You seek 100% principal repayment or preservation of capital. - You seek an uncapped return on your investment. - You seek interest payments or other current income on your investment. - You want to receive the rights and benefits of owning the commodities or futures contracts included in, or tracked by, the Index. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes, to take our credit risk, as issuer of the notes, or to take BAC's credit risk, as guarantor of the notes.